dybran/solomon-syself-devops/README.md

 __Deploy the helm chart application__

-Create a namespace for the application

-`kubectl create ns syself`

 Clone the github repository containing the helm chart

 `git clone <github-repository-link>`

+Create a namespace for the application

+`kubectl create ns syself-nginx`

 Deploy the helm chart into a kubernetes cluster

-`helm install syself-app ./syself-helm-chart -n syself`
+`helm install syself-app ./nginx -n syself-nginx`

 __KUBERNETES LENS__ can be installed and used to monitor pod health, logs and resource utilization of the cluster.
 Click [here](https://docs.k8slens.dev/)